Boot modes: network boot and hybrid boot

 The hybrid boot mode allows to let the node copy the image contents on its local storage and then boot from it.

 Whatever the boot mode, the procedure is always network-based at first (i.e. targetting the proper WalT OS image, and then downloading and running the kernel this image contains).
 But then, walt-init scripts look for local disks (or SD cards) and ext4-formatted partitions.
-If a directory named walt-hybrid is found in the root directory of one of these partitions, the hybrid boot mode is enabled.
+If a directory named walt_hybrid is found in the root directory of one of these partitions, the hybrid boot mode is enabled.
 Otherwise, the network boot mode continues.

 Two hybrid mode variants exist: volatile and persistent.